Reflection seismology

 Reflection seismology (or seismic reflection) is a method of exploration geophysics that uses the principles of seismology to estimate the properties of the Earth's subsurface from reflected seismic waves.
 The method requires a controlled seismic source of energy, such as dynamite or Tovex blast, a specialized air gun or a seismic vibrator.
 Reflection seismology is similar to sonar and echolocation.
-This article is about surface seismic surveys; for vertical seismic profiles, see VSP.

 History

 Reflections and refractions of seismic waves at geologic interfaces within the Earth were first observed on recordings of earthquake-generated seismic waves.
 The basic model of the Earth's deep interior is based on observations of earthquake-generated seismic waves transmitted through the Earth's interior (e.g., Mohorovičić, 1910).
 The use of human-generated seismic waves to map in detail the geology of the upper few kilometers of the Earth's crust followed shortly thereafter and has developed mainly due to commercial enterprise, particularly the petroleum industry.

 Seismic reflection exploration grew out of the seismic refraction exploration method, which was used to find oil associated with salt domes.
 Ludger Mintrop, a German mine surveyor, devised a mechanical seismograph in 1914 that he successfully used to detect salt domes in Germany.
 He applied for a German patent in 1919 that was issued in 1926.
 In 1921 he founded the company Seismos, which was hired to conduct seismic exploration in Texas and Mexico, resulting in the first commercial discovery of oil using the refraction seismic method in 1924.
 The 1924 discovery of the Orchard salt dome in Texas led to a boom in seismic refraction exploration along the Gulf Coast, but by 1930 the method had led to the discovery of most of the shallow Louann Salt domes, and the refraction seismic method faded.

-The Canadian inventor Reginald Fessenden was the first to conceive of using reflected seismic waves to infer geology.
-His work was initially on the propagation of acoustic waves in water, motivated by the sinking of the Titanic by an iceberg in 1912.
-He also worked on methods of detecting submarines during World War I. He applied for the first patent on a seismic exploration method in 1914, which was issued in 1917.
-Due to the war, he was unable to follow up on the idea.
-John Clarence Karcher discovered seismic reflections independently while working for the United States Bureau of Standards (now the National Institute of Standards and Technology) on methods of sound ranging to detect artillery.
-In discussion with colleagues, the idea developed that these reflections could aid in exploration for petroleum.
-With several others, many affiliated with the University of Oklahoma, Karcher helped to form the Geological Engineering Company, incorporated in Oklahoma in April 1920.
-The first field tests were conducted near Oklahoma City, Oklahoma in 1921.
+After WWI, those involved in the development of commercial applications of seismic waves included Mintrop, Reginald Fessenden, John Clarence Karcher, E. A. Eckhardt, William P. Haseman, and Burton McCollum.
+In 1920, Haseman, Karcher, Eckhardt and McCollum founded the Geological Engineering Company.
+In June 1921, Karcher, Haseman, I. Perrine and W. C. Kite recorded the first exploration reflection seismograph near Oklahoma City, Oklahoma.

 Early reflection seismology was viewed with skepticism by many in the oil industry.
 An early advocate of the method commented: